-Caused by: java.lang.ClassFormatError: Absent Code attribute in method that is not native or abstract in class file javax/servlet/http/HttpCookie
+Caused by: java.lang.ClassFormatError: Absent Code attribute in method that is

 A little research and I discovered that some versions of the javaee.jar contain essentially just the method signatures without any bodies.
 This is fine for compiling against but can cause issues when running JUnit, i.e. unit tests.

 The solution turned out to be to use a JEE jar from an application server.
 I use JBoss, but they seemed to have the jar scattered all over the place so I turned to GlassFish.
 GlassFish didn’t exactly give me one-stop shopping either but it was easier to put together the implementation jar than with JBoss.